barnjamin/rareaf/README.md

 ## Developers
 Please visit  [Setup](https://github.com/barnjamin/rareaf/wiki/Setup) page to create your own marketplace

+Also see https://github.com/barnjamin/rareaf/issues and https://github.com/barnjamin/rareaf/pulls for the work that still needs to be done.

 #### WARNING #####
 the contracts have _not_ been audited. you are responsible for reading and validating that there is nothing dangerous.